 2. More money into your superannuation

-The great feature of salary sacrifice is that the dollars you contribute to superannuation are pre-tax dollars rather than post-tax dollars, which means more money for your account and more money to earn compound interest to build a greater retirement income.
+The great feature of salary sacrifice is that the dollars you contribute to superannuation are pre-tax dollars rather than post-tax dollars, which means more money in your account and more money to earn compound interest to build a greater retirement income.
 Salary sacrifice contributions are taxed at 15% when they enter your account.
 This may be much lower than the marginal tax rates you pay, which can be as high as 46.5% (including the Medicare Levy).
-Generally the higher your income, the more tax savings can be made by sacrificing your income into superannuation.
+Generally, the higher your income, the more tax savings can be made by sacrificing your income into superannuation.

 For example, if you were in the highest tax bracket of 46.5% (including the Medicare Levy) then $1,000 of your pay equates to:

 - $850 in your super account

 When you invest your money outside of superannuation, your personal income tax rate of up to 46.5% (including the Medicare Levy) may apply on any investment earnings and net capital gains on the sale of investments.
 In contrast, any earnings in superannuation may be subject to lower rates of tax.